How to Add Market Visibility to HeavyBid or Excel Without Replacing What Works

 3. If the market looks structurally below your floor, walk early

-Use case 2: Item-level validation (when you have your estimate)
+Use Case 2: Item-level validation (when you have your estimate)

 Goal: validate high-impact pay items